AlenaRogojina/arogojina_project/README.md

-# This is a color palette app that shows complementary, analogous, and tetrad color combinations when one color is entered (or generated randomly).
+# This is a color palette app that shows complementary, analogous, and triadic color combinations when one color is entered (or generated randomly).
 It can also provide the user with a poster or presentation template using the color palette.